tomaszbujnowicz/frontie/README.md

-# Frontie - Front-end HTML5 Boilerplate
+# Frontie - Front-end Boilerplate

-Frontie is a front-end HTML5 boilerplate using Gulp for task automation.
+Frontie is a front-end boilerplate using Gulp for task automation.
-Based on HTML5 Boilerplate and Bootstrap 4 Grid system enhanced with Twig.js, SASS, Autoprefixer plus Browsersync.
+Based on normalize.css, Bootstrap 4 Grid & Responsive breakpoints enhanced with Twig.js, SASS, Autoprefixer and Browsersync.
 These tools make it a solid front-end boilerplate to get a new project off the ground.

 ## Core features